atlas0fd00m/VivisectION/README.md

 On other Linux, you may find either of these work.
 On Ubuntu, PyPi's PyQt5 installation somehow breaks things.

-On Windows (and possibly some Linuxes), be sure to include the [gui] option:
+On Windows (and possibly some Linuxes), be sure to include the [gui] option (it includes the PyQt5 components):
 ```
     $ pip install vivisect[gui]
 ```